doctor500/cv/index.md

 __Data Center Staff__, Bina Nusantara - IT Division

-Work closely with Data Center & IT Infrastructure group to Help Binus IT Operational Processes.
+Work closely with the Data Center & IT Infrastructure group to Help Binus IT Operational Processes.

 - 1) Pioneer of QR-based event registration system for Binus University, [<u>used on national-scale event</u>](https://binus.ac.id/2019/01/sarasehan-dialog-nasional-bersama-menteri-ristekdikti-republik-nasional/).
 Reduced manual checking time by 10x from minutes to QR scan and go in seconds.
 Develop using **PHP Laravel, SQL Server, and Windows Server 2016**.
 - 2) Create tools & scripts to automate data analyst reporting processes.
 Provided automation for student document reports to the university and government.
-Provide several tools/script using **PHP Laravel, Windows BAT Script, Pentaho, and SQL Server**.
+Provide several tools/scripts using **PHP Laravel, Windows BAT Script, Pentaho, and SQL Server**.
 - 3) Developed WiFi debugging tools to help the network-infra team when doing on-site WiFi connection troubleshooting.
 Simplified debug data gathering into a one-click process.
 Develop using **C#, PHP, and Windows Server 2016**.
 - 4) Integrate **Windows AD** with physical facilities to enable access list automation. (access doors and building's WiFi for SSO).
 Speed up the batch manual registration process from a week to less than an hour automatic process.
 Develop using **Windows Active Directory API, PHP, Pentaho, and MikroTik**.

 `Feb 2016 - Jan 2019`
 __Freelance Web Developer__, Self Freelance
 Develop & Design web-based applications based on user requirements for several companies & organizations:
 - 1) PT.
 Tri Jaya Samudera (February 2016).
-Design and develop company profile using non-database website (Static Website).
+Design and develop a company profile using a non-database website (Static Website).
 Deployed on **Apache** server.
 - 2) SMAN 7 Kota Bekasi (July 2016 - August 2016).
 Develop CMS with **PHP & MySQL** Based.
 - 3) PT.
 Inspirasi Digital Elevasi (July 2018 - August 2018).
 Develop Invoice Management System for their client (PT.
-Royal ElSalam Universal) with web based **PHP, MySQL, and Apache** server.
+Royal ElSalam Universal) with web-based **PHP, MySQL, and Apache** server.

 <div style="page-break-after: always;"></div>